beuss-git/firmata-rs/README.md

 # Firmata client library in Rust

+## DISCLAIMER
+This is a fork of the original library hosted at [gitlab](https://gitlab.com/Tiemen/firmata-rs).
+I would love to push the changes upstream, but this is highly untested code.

+---

 Control your [Firmata](https://github.com/firmata/protocol) devices from Rust!

 The library comes with a Board struct, which you can initialize with any object that implements